leanprover/lean4/doc/monads/intro.md

 This chapter is organized to give you a bottom up introduction to monads, starting with functors and applicative functors, you'll get an intuition for how these abstract structures work in Lean.
-Then it dive into monads and look at some of the most common ones.
+Then you'll dive into monads and learn how to use some of the most useful built-in ones.

 ## [Functor](functors.lean.md)
 A functor is a type class that provides a map function and the map function is something many